Pradeep102005/devTinder/src/homework.md

   create a user schema &user model create POST/signup API to add data to database
 -Push some document using API calls from postman
+-diff btw JS and JSON
+  -add the express.json middleware to your app
+  -make you singup API dynamic to receive data from the end user